 All told, let’s start with the following topics which depict and compare the delivery figures of Tesla, Nio, Xpeng and Li Auto.

 Electric Vehicle Deliveries (Quarterly And With Tesla)

-On the other hand, Nio delivered only 22,000 vehicles as of 2Q 2021, about 1/10th of what Tesla has delivered in the same quarter.
+On the other hand, Nio delivered 40,000 vehicles in fiscal 4Q 2022, only about 1/10th of what Tesla sold in the same quarter.

-Nio’s quarterly vehicle delivery in 2Q 2021 was driven predominantly by strong sales of the ES8, ES6 and EC6 models.
+Nio’s quarterly vehicle delivery in 2022 has been driven by strong sales of the ES8, ES6 and EC6 models.

-In Nio’s case, SUVs have so far dominated its vehicle deliveries as its ET7, a newly launched sedan, has only been launched in Jan 2021.
+In Nio’s case, SUVs have so far dominated its vehicle sales as the ET7, a newly launched smart electric sedan has only been delivered in March 2022.

 Electric Vehicle Deliveries (Quarterly And Without Tesla)

-Without Tesla in the chart, we can see a much clearer picture of Nio and Xpeng’s vehicle deliveries.
+Without Tesla in the chart, we can see a much clearer picture of Nio, Xpeng and Li Auto’s vehicle deliveries.